nurusshakib88/HeathCare/README.md

 ### Environment Variables

 Update the environment variables for both the server and client.
 In the `.env` file in both the `server` and `client` directories and add the necessary variables.
-Here is an example: